 Having observed the expense and challenges with the minimally designed 4” x 9” Winston-Salem CVB visitor guide, Flying Compass recommended:

-The sales function as well as the design and production be separated and both be outsourced;
+The sales function, as well as the design and production, be separated, and both be outsourced;

 - Revenue be collected by the bureau and be used to pay for the guide’s sales commissions and production costs, creating a net profit;

 Flying Compass’ team re-defined the contents and layout for editorial and ads, wordsmithed copy, selected dynamic photography and re-touched images when needed.
-Flying Compass designed the publication, presented to management for review and approval, distributed printing RPFs and coordinated the production and delivery.
+Flying Compass designed the publication, presented it to management for review and approval, distributed printing RPFs and coordinated the production and delivery.

 Media Kit and Image Library